Discover Lisbon charm with our comprehensive travel guide. Find out what to do and eat, where to go and stay, costs, itineraries and more.

 How to buy travel tickets in lisbon

-To use public transportation (underground, buses, trams, elevators, trains or boats / ferries) in Lisbon or in its outskirts there are several transport tickets.
+To use public transportation (underground, buses, trams, elevators, trains or boats / ferries) in Lisbon or in its outskirts there are several travel tickets.
 So here are the most suitable options:

 The Board Fare is valid for one trip and costs more than regular tickets and Zapping (detailed below).
 The board fare is purchased inside the bus.